keisku/ddfeed/README.md

 ### Backend

 - Go-based REST API service providing endpoints for post and comment management.
 - Supports both Datadog and OpenTelemetry tracing.
-You can switch the tracer by `./run.sh dd` or `./run.sh otel`.
+You can switch the tracer by `APM_TARGET` environment variable.

 ### MySQL